-Boys who have qualified and have not been allocated a place may have their name placed on the waiting list.
-The waiting list will be ranked in accordance with the school's Late Transfer Over-subscription Criteria as detailed in 3.4 above.
+Boys who have qualified and have not been allocated a place will have their name placed on the Late Transfer Waiting List.
+The Late Transfer Waiting List will be ranked in accordance with the school's Late Transfer Oversubscription Criteria as detailed in 6.4 above.
 If an applicant qualifies but cannot be allocated a place because the school is full, qualification ends at the time of the next Annual Testing Round.
 The applicant must then be tested again in the next Annual Testing Round.